MCP integration

 }

 Snapshots are cacheable and refreshable.
 Hosts choose which capabilities to expose — discovery doesn’t automatically register everything.
+Pattern-matching directly against the rmcp types gives access to output_schema, annotations, mime_type, prompt arguments, etc. without a wrapping layer.

 Tool adaptation